MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/QuoteProduct.md

 ---
-title: QuoteProduct - Common Data Model | Microsoft Docs
+title: QuoteProduct in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: Product line item in a quote.
 The details include such information as product ID, description, quantity, and cost.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Quote Product
+# Quote Product in projectServiceAutomation

 Product line item in a quote.
 The details include such information as product ID, description, quantity, and cost.